Sabino Canyon: Shuttle

 The first Shuttle in Sabino Canyon began operating in October, 1978.
 From that point forward, access by cars was restricted to allow visitors to reach Upper Sabino Canyon by foot, bicycle or Shuttle.
 Sabino Canyon Tours was founded in May 1985 and provides visitors the opportunity to experience the noted beauty of Sabino Canyon.
-The Shuttle was cancelled by the current US government in 2018 and reopened in March 2019, with closed-in electric shuttlebuses set to replace the former open scenic Shuttles.
-Summer/Fall 2019 is expected to see the return of new open scenic Shuttle all electrically run.
+The Shuttle was cancelled by the US government in 2018 and reopened in March 2019, with closed-in electric shuttlebuses set to replace the former open scenic Shuttles.
+Summer/Fall 2019 is expected to see the return of new open scenic Shuttle all electrically powered.

 Flooding

 On July 31, 2006, flooding from a thunderstorm washed out the bridge at Rattlesnake Creek (just beyond mile marker 1 and shuttle stop #1), restricting the tram to the road below this point.
 Many portions of the roadway above Rattlesnake Creek also received damage from the flooding, including silt and debris scattered onto it.
 Tram service was completely restored, with the tram being able to complete all nine stops.